alelawsoWTAMU/CIDM_6325_Lawson/PRD.md

 - Example: FR-001 passes when a user uploads a file up to 100 MB within 3 s without error.
 - The MVA will be accepted when:
-    - A basic Personalized Maintenance Schedule generates a checklist based on user inputs.
+    - A basic Personalized Maintenance Schedule generates a checklist based on user inputs within mere seconds.
+See FR-001.
-    - The Task Profiles feature contains basic, pre-written guides for 10-15 common maintenance items.
+    - The Task Profiles feature contains basic, pre-written step-by-step guides for 10-15 common maintenance items, along with a list of required tools and an estimated timetable.
+See FR-002.
     - The Localized Tips Module has a simple submission and upvoting system.
+See FR-003.
+    - The Localized Tips Module has a function/process in place to moderate and verify tips for quality.
+See FR-004.
+    - The application is capable of interfacing with a database filled with home information essential to creating work schedules and vendor contact details.
+See FR-005.
 ---
 ## 11. Success Metrics
 - KPIs or OKRs that indicate success (adoption %, NPS, revenue impact, error